Alerting

 - View active alerts filtered by state, severity, or specific system

-- Configure email, webhook, and Telegram notifications per organization
+- Configure email, webhook, and Telegram notifications for your own organization

 - Review alert history for each system